www-oto-dev/webdev-sdk/framework/python/documentation/services/PropertiesService.md

 ## all

-Obtain a list of all preferences with specified 'key'
+Obtain a list of all properties with specified 'name'

 - HTTP Method: `GET`
 - Endpoint: `/properties/all/get`